zonemaster/zonemaster-backend/docs/API.md

 Basic data type: string

 * Must consist entirely of letters A-Z and a-z, digits 0-9, hyphen '-' and underscore '_'.
+  Must not start or end with hyphen or underscore.
 * Length must be between 1 and 32 characters inclusive.

 The name of a [*profile*](Architecture.md#profile).